-Textile production is a major contributor to environmental pollution because of the associated high greenhouse gas emissions and contamination of air and fresh water supplies.
+Textile production is a major contributor to environmental pollution because of the associated high greenhouse gas emissions and contamination of air and freshwater supplies.

 Distribution and retail

 As clothes are manufactured, they need to then be transported globally to retailers and consumers.
 This widespread transportation of clothes and textiles leads to increased pollution.
-Producing carbon emissions is inevitable in distribution, however, brands and companies can take measures towards minimising this impact.
+Producing carbon emissions is inevitable in distribution.
+However, brands and companies can take measures towards minimising this impact.

-The consumer stage of the clothing supply chain comprises of the consumer usage of the garment, the laundering of the clothing, and the end of product use.
+The consumer stage of the clothing supply chain comprises the consumer usage of the garment, the laundering of the clothing, and the end of product use.

 We all have the power to make a difference and create a more responsible fashion industry.